eshaanrathi2/Fusion-DB/README.md

-We built a time and space efficient Database Management System, using the fundamental database concepts such as Storage Architecture, File Organization, Organization of Records in Files, Data-Dictionary Storage, Database Buffer, Indexing and Query Procesing.
+We built a time and space efficient Database Engine, using the fundamental database concepts such as Storage Architecture, File Organization, Organization of Records in Files, Data-Dictionary Storage, Database Buffer, Indexing and Query Procesing.

 This data base management system consists of 4 components built on top of one another, namely: